HeyPuter/puter/CONTRIBUTING.md

 - Expected behavior
 - Actual behavior
 - Screenshots, if applicable
-- Your operating system and browser
+- Your host operating system and browser
+- Your Puter version, location, ...

 Please open a separate issue for each bug you find.

+Maintainers will apply the appropriate labels to your issue.

 <br>